Group Fitness Instructors

 Alexandria Moler

 Alex Moler graduated from SDSU with a Bachelors of Science in Kinesiology, Fitness Specialist.
-In the future she plans on working in the Exercise and Nutrition field running her own consultant business and helping clients achieve their fitness and health goals.
-All things related to health and fitness became a passion of hers when she tore her ACL twice playing soccer.
-Group fitness became a huge part of her life during her recovery from two knee surgeries.
-After attending multiple group fitness classes, she got her certification to become a group fitness instructor.
+This Fall (2025), she will start her masters program at SDSU studying exercise physiology and nutritional sciences!
+In the future, she plans on working in the exercise and nutrition field running her own consultant business and helping clients achieve their health, fitness and nutrition goals.
 As an instructor she hopes to inspire others to stay active, healthy and reach their fitness goals while participating in a safe and welcoming environment.
-Along with leading group fitness classes, Alex now is a Fitness and Wellness Program Assistant at the ARC.
-She is excited to start teaching ENS fitness classes.
+Along with leading group fitness classes, Alex teaches ENS credit classes, and is now a Fitness and Wellness Program Assistant at the ARC.
 Come join her on this new journey, SDSU community!

 Daniel Dominguez